cabforum/forum/SMCWG-charter.md

 A **Certificate Issuer** eligible for voting membership in the SMCWG MUST have a publicly-available audit report or attestation statement based upon a publicly-available audit criteria or attestation scheme relevant to the issuance of S/MIME certificates.
 This includes, but is not limited to, the following schemes and criteria:

-* WebTrust for CAs v.2.0 or newer; or
+*  “WebTrust for CAs v2.2.2 or newer” AND “WebTrust for S/MIME Baseline Requirements v1.0.0 or newer” AND “WebTrust for Network Security v2.0 or newer”; or
-* ETSI EN 319 411-1, which includes normative references to ETSI EN 319 401 (the latest version of the referenced ETSI documents should be applied).
+* ETSI TS 119 411-6 v1.1.1 or newer, which includes normative references to ETSI EN 319 401, ETSI EN 319 411-1 and ETSI EN 319 411-2 (the latest version of the referenced ETSI documents should be applied).

 These audit reports MUST also meet the following requirements: